googleapis/gapic-generator-go/README.md

   * `service_yaml`: a label for a service YAML file.
     * _Note: This option will eventually be deprecated._
+  * `sample`: a path to a sample config file.
+There can exist multiples of this.
+  * `gapic_yaml`: path to a gapic configuration file.
+    * _Note: This config is only used to generate samples._
+  * `sample_only`: if present, directs the generator to forgo client generation and generate only samples.

 Docker Wrapper
 --------------